✦ Scandinavian-inspired design, curated for modern living

 Pros:

-• Helps eliminate musty odors while absorbing excess moisture.
+• Helps reduce musty odours while absorbing excess moisture.

 • Time-release lavender vanilla fragrance provides a steady scent.